I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iowmiopenblock.md

 The following is a description of each access right bit and the operations it allows:

+#### WMIGUID_EXECUTE

+The data block object can be used to run WMI class methods.
+This flag must be set to use <a href="..\wdm\nf-wdm-iowmiexecutemethod.md">IoWMIExecuteMethod</a> on the data block object.

+#### WMIGUID_NOTIFICATION

+The data block object can be used to register event notification callbacks.
+This flag must be set to use <a href="..\wdm\nf-wdm-iowmisetnotificationcallback.md">IoWMISetNotificationCallback</a>, and can only be used for WMI event blocks.
+Callers that specify this flag must also specify the SYNCHRONIZE flag.

+#### WMIGUID_QUERY

+The data block object can be used to query WMI class properties.
+This flag must be set to use any of the <b>IoWMIQuery<i>Xxx</i></b> routines on the data block object.

+#### WMIGUID_SET

+The data block object can be used to set WMI class properties.
+This flag must be set to use any of the <b>IoWMISet<i>Xxx</i></b> routines on the data block object.

 `DataBlockObject`

 Pointer to a memory location where the routine returns a pointer to the data block object.